-*Source: Hong Kong Cancer Registry, Hospital Authority 2019 (figures from 2017)
+*Source: Hong Kong Cancer Registry, Hospital Authority 2023 (figures from 2021)

-Most colorectal cancers begin as growths in the colon or rectum called polyps.
 There are often no early symptoms for colorectal cancer meaning warning signs can go unnoticed.
 A simple, regular check-up can help to prevent colorectal cancer.